The Complete Guide To Chargeback Protections & Management For Merchants

 The oddly named “friendly fraud” chargebacks occur when the customer, who made the purchase with their own card, disputes the charge directly with their bank rather than with you, the merchant.
 Though this can happen with POS transactions, it’s significantly more frequent with eCommerce transactions and one of the major reasons those transactions are more costly.
 Friendly fraud, though difficult to stop, can often be mitigated with strong return policies and good customer service.
 You’ll also want good representation to help you argue your case during the dispute.

-If you look at the causes of chargebacks covered above, you’ll notice that they each have different causes which means they will require different solutions.
-Measures that protect against true fraud, for example, might ask for the card’s card certification value (CVV) before accepting the transaction, or it might use address verification (AVS).
-It may also draw your personal attention to transactions that raise red flags.
+For example, an eCommerce transaction might ask for the card’s card certification value (CVV) before accepting the transaction, or it might use address verification (AVS).
+Some chargeback protection services may also use behavioral data or AI to draw your attention, personally, to transactions that raise red flags.

 So what do chargeback protection services look like in practice?
 Let’s take a look at how some of the bigger names handle it.

-Stripe’s chargeback protection system falls under the auspices of Stripe Radar.
+Stripe’s (check out our Stripe review) chargeback protection system falls under the auspices of Stripe Radar.
 Radar is Stripe’s AI-driven fraud detection system.

 The system identifies high-risk buyers during an eCommerce transaction and requires them to submit additional information.
 Low-risk buyers get a faster, streamlined checkout process.
 If the high-risk charge is flagged as a sufficient threat it might be declined.
 In some cases, Stripe may allow you to manually override the objection, but be aware that that transaction will no longer be eligible for chargeback protection.